nens/nens-auth-client/README.rst

 backends to return a ``user`` instance based on ``userinfo``.

-In the default implementation nens-auth-client associates external users to remote users by email address (if it is verified).
-The association between an external and local user is saved via the creation of a ``SocialUser`` object.
+In the default implementation nens-auth-client associates external users to remote users via the ``RemoteUser`` model.
+If there is no existing association, a user is selected by email address (if it is verified).
+This logic is contained in the ``AUTHENTICATION_BACKENDS`` setting:

-- ``SocialUserBackend`` produces a user if there is a SocialUser present with its ``external_user_id`` matching ``userinfo["sub"]``
+- ``RemoteUserBackend`` produces a user if there is a RemoteUser present with its ``external_user_id`` matching ``userinfo["sub"]``
 - ``EmailVerifiedBackend`` produces a user if there is one with an matching userinfo["email"] and if userinfo["email_verified"] is True.

-At the end of the authentication chain, a SocialUser object may be created for next time usage.
-This is controlled with the setting ``NENS_AUTH_AUTO_CREATE_SOCIAL_USER``.
+At the end of the authentication chain, a ``RemoteUser`` object is created for next time usage.
+This is skipped when the user was authenticated via the ``RemoteUserBackend``.
+Control this feature with ``NENS_AUTH_AUTO_CREATE_SOCIAL_USER``.

+If you application requires this logic to be appended, start with subclassing ``django.contrib.auth.backends.ModelBackend`` and overriding the ``authenticate`` method with call signature ``request: Request, userinfo: dict``.

 Local development